finos/greenkey-asrtoolkit/README.md

 ```
 This tool allows for easy conversion among file formats listed above.

-Note: Attributes of a segment object not present in a parsed file retain their default values
+Note: Attributes of a `Segment` object not present in a parsed file retain their default values

-- For example, a `segment` object is created for each line of an STM line
+- For example, a `Segment` object is created for each line of an STM line
 - each is initialized with the following default values which are not encoded in STM files: `formatted_text=''`;  `confidence=1.0`

 ### wer